 Go Caving at Santo Tomas in Vinales

 The Gran Caverna de Santo Tomás is Cuba’s largest cave system.
 The Caverna de Santo Tomas is around 30 minutes’ drive from Vinales and you will want to visit it with a guide.
-Entrance to the Santo Tomas cave will cost 1 CUC and a guide for the 2-hour trek through the cave requires head torches and sensible footwear.
+Entrance to the Santo Tomas cave will cost a small amount and a guide for the 2-hour trek through the cave requires head torches and sensible footwear.
 It is not a difficult hike.
-A guide will cost around 20 CUC.
+A guide will cost around US$20

 The entire cave system of Santo Tomas runs for 46 kilometres (28 miles and there is also a small museum detailing the history of the use of this cave system.

 Of anywhere in the main touristed areas of Cuba, the Vinales Valley is the best place to rent a bike and explore.
 The roads and pathways are quiet here.
 Bikes are plentiful and available pretty much everywhere and the landscape is also pretty flat – you are, after all, in the Vinales valley.
 Check the bike before you rent it and make sure the brakes work.
 Ask in downtown Vinales or your Casa Particular owner for rentals, which should cost around US$8 for a half-day rental.

 Go Horse-riding in Vinales

 You’ll find friendly, easy to ride horses here in the Vinales Valley.
 Meandering through the valley on horseback is a great way to see the main attractions, or simply just to see a bit more of the valley.
 You can take tours of any length and they will cost around 20 US$vper hour.
 Book your Vinales Horse-riding experience online here (this 3 hour experience is just 40 US dollars) or with your Casa Particular or guide.